jonashackt/molecule-ansible-docker-aws/README.md

     PYTHONWARNINGS: "ignore:.*U.*mode is deprecated:DeprecationWarning"
   lint:
     name: flake8
+  options:
+    # show which tests where executed in test output
+    v: 1
 ```

 We have two specialties here.
 First thing is the follow addition to the `platforms` key: